thatmissedsemicolon/Ham-Spam-Analysis/README.md

 ## Description

 A significant aspect of this application is its advanced ham and spam analysis system.
-This feature is crucial in maintaining the integrity and quality of the news content.
+This feature is crucial in maintaining the integrity and quality of the email content.
-It automatically filters out spam, ensuring that users are presented with only genuine, high-quality news articles.
+It automatically filters out spam, ensuring that users are presented with only genuine emails.
 This is achieved through a combination of Python libraries and algorithms specializing in natural language processing and pattern recognition.

 ## Libraries